Skip to main content

 Change State

-Using Probely’s interface, you can define a finding as “Accepted”, if you acknowledge and accept its risk, or as “Invalid”, if you consider it to be a false positive.
-These actions will be reflected on the STATE field shown below:
+Using the Snyk API & Web interface, you can define a finding as “Accepted” if you acknowledge and accept its risk, or as “Invalid” if you consider it to be a false positive.
+These actions will be reflected in the State field shown below:

-Depending on the type of vulnerability found, its exploitability, impact, and scope, a CVSS score and risk/severity classification are attributed to the finding, helping you prioritize the vulnerabilities fixes:
+Depending on the type of vulnerability found, its exploitability, impact, and scope, a CVSS score and severity classification are attributed to the finding, helping you prioritize the vulnerabilities fixes:

-While the CVSS score cannot be manually changed, you can still change the finding’s risk.
-This can be done directly from the finding’s details page, by clicking on the respective risk dropdown and choosing the intended risk:
+While the CVSS score cannot be manually changed, you can still change the finding’s severity.
+This can be done directly from the finding’s details page: click on the 3 vertical dots to open the dropdown menu, click on Change severity and then choose the intended value:

-Once you change a finding’s risk, Probely will not change it back, so please make sure you really intend to make the change.
-You can read more about the types of risks in Severity levels in scan Findings.
+Once you change a finding’s severity, Snyk API & Web will not change it back, so please make sure you really intend to make the change.
+You can read more about this in severity levels in findings.

 Change Assignee

-After a scan or a re-test, you may want to assign a vulnerability to be taken care of by a certain team member.
-This can be done either through the finding’s details page, by clicking on the respective dropdown, or through any list in which the finding is visible (target's page, scan results page, or findings list).
+After a target scan or a re-test, you may want to assign a vulnerability to be taken care of by a certain team member.
+This can be done either through the finding’s details page, by clicking on the respective dropdown, through the Target's page, or through the Scan Results page.

 To learn more about how to change a finding’s assignee, make sure to read this article.